Infinite-Learner/CD/Task02/README.md

 >>>
 ```
 Rules :
-        1.Don't use height and width
-        2.Try you develop using standard like
+        1.Try you develop using standard like
             ->Naming Conventions(Class and Id)
             ->Follow DOM hierarchy.
-        3.Style using CSS without using Height and Width.
+        2.Style using CSS without using Height and Width.
 ```
 ## Lets Implement this :
 >File_name : **task02.html**(Skeleton of Website.)